CTLife/2ndGS_Pipelines/CISDA/README.md

                  3_Input-Mouse-Lab_Rep1_2_Lane1.fastq.xz
                  3_Input-Mouse-Lab_Rep1_2_Lane2.fastq.zip

-    5. In your work directory, you should create a folder named "0-Other", and put folder "R_SRC" and "Adapters" into the folder "0-Other".
+    5. In your work directory, you should create a folder named "0-Other",  and put folder "Adapters",  "R_SRC", "Shortcuts", "SRC_Log" and "TXT_Files" and  into the folder "0-Other".

-###Usage:
+### Usage:
      Step 1  by using CISDA1.pl, more details by "perl  CISDA1.pl  -h".
      Step 2  by using CISDA2.pl, more details by "perl  CISDA2.pl  -h".
      Step 3  by using CISDA3.pl, more details by "perl  CISDA3.pl  -h".